 They are running a marathon to be among the first ‘omnichannel supermen’ ready to provide their users with seamless experience.

-No matter where their customers are — in South Africa or the United Kingdom of Great Britain.
+No matter where their customers are — in South Africa, the United States of America or the United Kingdom of Great Britain.

 2. Online shoppers (oh, and offline as well..) are a way too pampered

 Consumers have become too feather-bedded by all sorts of success heroes, help scouts, happiness engineers, Ninjas, and customer champions.